-I’m working with a few Canadian leaders on a large report that is aimed at describing the current state of Digital Wallets, particularly wallets that are more about digital identity and credentials – as opposed to crypto wallets.
-One concept that is clear is that we need to consider how Digital Wallet apps are created and validated as “safe for use”.
+I’m working with a few Canadian leaders on an extensive report describing the current state of Digital Wallets, particularly digital wallets that are more about identity and credentials – as opposed to crypto wallets.
+One clear concept is that we must consider how Digital Wallet apps are created and validated as “safe for use.”
 That’s where Bubba’s Wallet comes in.

 What about Bubba’s Wallet?

 We need to figure out how to sign an app (Bubba’s Wallet) digitally – so we know that when we run it, we aren’t running a hacked version.

 Digital signatures of an app are acceptable for general use.
 But, a Digital Wallet will need a lot more behind it than “I, the developer of this beast, used my app store key to submit it.”.
 That developer could very easily be monitoring inputs and outputs for nefarious reasons.
 We need assurance that the application hasn’t been tampered with and doesn’t do bad things with our information.

 But how do we do that?
 That’s where things get ugly potentially.
 We need to get into some pretty hard-core certification and accreditation.
 Some trusted third party needs to run through the application and make sure, to some high level, that it isn’t doing nefarious (or stupid) things.
 That’s going to cost money – a fair bit.

 Is that fair, though?
 Is it fair to ask Bubba, the masterful developer of Bubba’s Wallet, to pay a third party $5,000 to certify his application?
 What if the amount is $50,000? $250,000?
 Higher?

 Regardless of the cost, there will be some kind of certification regime – a “certified by ____” logo that needs to go beyond the cosmetics.
 It will need to provide real-time “not tampered with” certification.
 Many areas require thinking: